SBNovaScript/MoodWeb/README.md

 ## MoodWeb
 Welcome to MoodWeb, a social network for sharing your moods!
+Tell the world how you are feeling, and support others.

 ### Frontend
 To start the React frontend, navigate to the main directory and use the command: